I’ve seen some of your comments saying:

 Myth #2: A stop loss reduces your profit

-You might think having a stop loss is stupid.
+You might think having a stop loss in trading is stupid.

 Because the market always seems to hit your stop loss, and then BOOM, it reverses back to your intended direction.